-Fire Pump Private Labeler

-A company, other than the Fire Pump Manufacturer (OEM), that has a legal agreement with the OEM whereby the pump is manufactured and labeled by the OEM in the name of the Private Labeler.

-In order to enter into a Fire Pump Private Label agreement, a Fire Pump Private Labeler must be one of the following entities:

-- Fire Pump Manufacturer

-- Fire Pump Alternate Manufacturer

-- Fire Pump Packager
+Fire Pump Private Labeler A company, other than the Fire Pump Manufacturer (OEM), that has a legal agreement with the OEM whereby the pump is manufactured and labeled by the OEM in the name of the Private Labeler.
+In order to enter into a Fire Pump Private Label agreement, a Fire Pump Private Labeler must be one of the following entities: • Fire Pump Manufacturer Fire Pump Alternate Manufacturer Fire Pump Packager Hollow Shaft Pertains to the hollow drive shaft of electric motors or right angle gear drives.

-Flexible coupling

-A device used to connect a driver to a pump; it can compensate for small misalignments and dampen vibration.

-Hollow Shaft

-Pertains to the hollow drive shaft of electric motors or right angle gear drives.
 The hollow drive shaft is designed to accept the solid line shaft.
 This design facilitates impeller adjustment within the bowl assembly and the installation of a non-reverse ratchet into the motor or gear drive.

-Line Shaft

-A shaft which transmits the power from the driver to the pump shaft.
+Line Shaft A shaft which transmits the power from the driver to the pump shaft.
 Line shafts can be either of the open, water lubricated, or enclosed, oil lubricated, type.

-Mass Elastic Torsional Analysis

-An engineering analysis conducted for the purpose of identifying and eliminating damaging torsional forces and linear resonant frequencies from the operating speed range of rotating equipment.

-Maximum Power

-The greatest speed-corrected power required to drive the pump at rated speed and at any point along its characteristic curve, and through the pumps total run out condition.
-This is determined under conditions of increasing positive suction head.
+Maximum Power The greatest speed-corrected power required to drive the pump at rated speed and at any point along its characteristic curve, and through the pump's total run out condition.
+Minimum Submergence The minimum depth of water required for proper pump operation, as specified by the manufacturer.
+Multiple Stage Pumps Vertical shaft, turbine type, centrifugal fire pumps with more than one impeller and bowl on the same shaft.

-Minimum Submergence

-The minimum depth of water required for proper pump operation, as specified by the manufacturer.

-Multiple Stage Pumps

-Vertical shaft, turbine type, barrel centrifugal fire pumps with more than one impeller and bowl on the same shaft.
 The number of stages is determined by the number of impellers.

-Non-reverse Ratchet

-A mechanism installed as an integral part of the hollow shaft electric motor or hollow shaft right angle gear drive to prevent reverse rotation of the pump driver assembly.

-Oil Lubricated Pump

-A design in which the shaft is enclosed in a tube and the shaft bearings are lubricated by oil.

-Overall Length

-The length from the datum to the bottom of the strainer.

-Rated Capacity

-Rate at which water is delivered, in gal/min (L/min), at rated pressure and rated speed.

-Rated Pressure

-Pressure in pounds per square inch - psi (kilopascals -kPa) developed by the pump when operating at the manufacturer's requested speed and capacity.

-Off-Site Test Facilities

-The location where testing will be performed that is not operated by the certification agency and which provides all of the following:
+Non-reverse Ratchet A mechanism installed as an integral part of the hollow shaft electric motor or hollow shaft right angle gear drive to prevent reverse rotation of the pump driver assembly.
+Oil Lubricated Pump A design in which the shaft is enclosed in a tube and the shaft bearings are lubricated by oil.
+Overall Length The length from the datum to the bottom of the strainer.
+Rated Capacity Rate at which water is delivered, in gal/min (L/min), at rated pressure and rated speed.
+Rated Pressure Pressure in pounds per square inch - psi (kilopascals -kPa) developed by the pump when operating at rated capacity.
+Setting The nominal vertical distance in feet (meters) from the datum to the column pipe connection at the bowl assembly.
+Shutoff or Churn Pressure The net pressure in psi (kPa) developed by the pump at rated speed with zero flow.
+Single Stage Pump A pump in which the total head is developed by one impeller/bowl assembly.
+Off-Site Test Facilities The location where testing will be performed that is not operated by the certification agency and which provides all of the following: a) All required test and data collection equipment.

-- a.)
-All required test and data collection equipment. - b.)
-A formal calibration system with traceability to nationally recognized standards by an ISO 17025 accredited calibration service. - c.)
-Test personnel who possess a thorough understanding of, and the ability to conduct, the required tests.
+b) A formal calibration system with traceability to nationally recognized standards by an ISO 17025 accredited calibration service.